-Profile data are entered into BMAP (Beach Morphology and Analysis Package) in CEDAS (Coastal Engineering Design & Analysis System) Version 4.0.
+Profile data are entered into BMAP (Beach Morphology and Analysis Package) in CEDAS (Coastal Engineering Design & Analysis System) version 4.0.
 BMAP, originally developed by the U.S. Army Corp of Engineers, is commonly used by coastal engineers and scientists in beach-profile analysis.
-Beach-volume calculations are then made using BMAP, and shoreline and vegetation-line positions are determined from notes made by students and scientists while in the field collecting data.
+Beach-volume calculations are then made using BMAP, and shoreline and vegetation-line positions are determined from field notes made by students and scientists.
 The shoreline is designated by the wet/dry line or a berm crest.
-Volume, shoreline, and vegetation-line plots for each monitoring site are found in Appendix B, and profile plots are in Appendix C.
+(Volume, shoreline, and vegetationline plots for each monitoring site are found in Appendix B, and profile plots are in Appendix C.)

-Students from Ball High School have been collecting data for the coastal monitoring program since 1997.
-During this timeframe, Tropical Storm Frances (September 1998) played a major role in reshaping the beaches in Galveston County.
-Data collected by Ball High School students on Galveston Island have been used by scientists at the Bureau to track beach and dune recovery stages following Tropical Storm Frances.
-The storm caused significant damage to beaches along the southeast coast of Texas, comparable to damage caused by category-3 Hurricane Alicia in 1983 (Hepner and Gibeaut, 2004).
-Several other severe storms have impacted the study area.
-Tropical Storm Allison (June 2001), Tropical Storm Fay (September 2002), Hurricane Claudette (July 2003), and Hurricane Rita (September 2005) have each caused varying degrees of damage to beaches and dunes along the Texas coast (Fig. 12).
-Ball High School students provided important prestorm beach topography data from their field trips during the 2004-2005 and 2007-2008 academic years.
+Students from Ball High School have been collecting data for the THSCMP since 1997.
+During this time frame, Tropical Storm Frances (September 1998) played a major role in reshaping the beaches in Galveston County.
+Data collected by Ball High School students on Galveston Island have been used by scientists at the Bureau to track beach and dune recovery stages following this storm, which caused significant damage to beaches along the southeast coast of Texas, comparable to damage caused by Category 3 Hurricane Alicia in 1983 (Hepner and Gibeaut, 2004).
+Several other severe storms have also impacted the study area.
+Tropical Storm Allison (June 2001), Tropical Storm Fay (September 2002), Hurricane Claudette (July 2003), and Hurricane Rita (September 2005) have each caused varying degrees of damage to beaches and dunes along the Texas coast (fig. 11).
+Ball High School students provided important pre-storm beach topography data from their field trips during the 2004-2005 and 2007-2008 academic years.

 Hurricane Rita made landfall at Sabine Pass on the Texas-Louisiana border at 7:30 UTC on September 24, 2005.
-Rita was a category 3 hurricane, with maximum sustained winds of about 105 knots.
+Rita was a Category 3 hurricane, with maximum sustained winds of about 105 knots.
 Overall, Rita did not cause the kind of episodic beach or dune erosion on Galveston or Follets Islands that Frances did in 1998.
-Figure 13 is a plot of pre- and post-storm beach profiles measured at Galveston Island State Park.
-The prestorm profile was measured by Ball High School science students, and the post-storm profile was measured by scientists from the Bureau.
-Rita flattened the profile and caused a small amount of overwash deposition, but positions of the vegetation line and shoreline were not greatly affected (Fig. 12) (Gibeaut, 2005).
+Figure 12 is a plot of pre- and post-storm beach profiles measured at Galveston

+Island State Park.
+The pre-storm profile was measured by Ball High School science students, and the post-storm profile was measured by scientists from the Bureau.
+Rita flattened the profile and caused a small amount of overwash deposition, but positions of the vegetation line and shoreline were not greatly affected (fig. 11; Gibeaut and others, 2008).

+Figure 11.
+Profile volume, shoreline, and vegetation-line changes at Galveston Island State Park, September 1994-April 2008.

 Figure 12.
-Profile volume, shoreline, and vegetation-line changes at Galveston Island State Park, September 1994-April 2008.

-Figure 13.
 Plot of pre- and post-Rita beach profiles measured at Galveston Island State Park.

-The 2008-2009 academic year was severely affected by the landfall of Hurricane Ike on Galveston Island September 13, 2008.
+The 2008-2009 academic year was severely affected by the landfall of Hurricane Ike on Galveston Island on September 13, 2008.
 Palacios, Port Aransas, Tidehaven, and Van Vleck school field trips were postponed because of school closings in preparation for the hurricane.
-Owing to the sheer size of the storm, impacts from this hurricane were seen along the entire Texas coast, despite Ike being only a category 2 storm at the time of landfall.
-Dune erosion was also documented at Matagorda Peninsula and Mustang Island (see Appendix C).
+Because of the sheer size of the storm, impacts from this hurricane were seen along the entire Texas coast, despite Ike being only a Category 2 storm at the time of landfall.
+Dune erosion from Hurricane Ike was documented at Matagorda Peninsula and Mustang Island (see Appendix C).